SPINAL CORD INJURY & SSD BENEFITS

 - dapting or managing oneself.

-When the SSA evaluates your spinal cord disorder, they will need evidence from at least 3 months after your symptoms began in order to determine your motor function.
-Therefore, if the spinal cord disorder is severe, the medical evidence may be sufficient to allow your claim within 3 months after the spinal cord injury.
-If the medical evidence demonstrates total cord transection causing a loss of motor and sensory functions below the level of injury, then the SSA will not wait 3 months but will make a decision immediately.
+When the SSA evaluates your spinal cord disorder, they will need evidence from at least 3 months after your symptoms began to determine your motor function.
+Therefore, the medical evidence may be sufficient to allow your claim within 3 months after the spinal cord injury.
+If the medical evidence demonstrates total cord transection causing a loss of motor and sensory functions below the level of injury, then the SSA will not wait 3 months.
+Instead, they will make a decision immediately.

 RESIDUAL FUNCTIONAL CAPACITY (RFC) AND SPINAL CORD INJURY